hnjm/oruxpalsserver/bin/Debug/readme.txt

 			-fn/ULKA/RUZA -  deny user pos with name ULKA or RUZA ; allow filters are first processed, then deny.
 		; by default is allow all.
 But if you use any + filters, by default is deny.
+		You can use Group filter to create separeted groups that receive positions only from itself group users, ex: for users: USERAG1, USER2G1,USERBG1,USER2G1 set filter: +ew/G1 for users: G2ANNA,G2ALEX,G3VICTOR set filter: +sw/G3

 	SUPPORTED COMMANDS FROM APRSDroid to Server
 		msg to ORXPLS-GW: forward   - get forward state for user (<u forward="???"/> tag)